Code-Institute-Submissions/Diabekki-Horror_Adventure_Game_NovResub/README.md

 # Horror Adventure Game
 This project is a horror story game that has multiple branches available, the story is loosely based on a Japanese horror story known as the "Teke-Teke".
 The premise of the story is the user must pick the correct answer to get themselves home safely.
+The game is fully built on "If" statmements, nested together to create a branching story system with multiple endings.

 ## Features
 The game features a choice based adventure in which you play the main character and you have to guide yourself home safely and not get caught by the creature.